 MnthYr = False

-- The VBA IF function fixes the C3 cell as the current date and extracts the month and year using the VBA Month and Year functions respectively.
+• The VBA IF function sets C3 cell as the current date and extracts the month and year using the VBA Month and Year functions.

 If Month(mDate) = Month(Cells(3, 3)) And Year(mDate) = Year(Cells(3, 3))

-- Users can modify the macro to highlight the previous or following month and year of the current date.
+The macro can be modified to highlight the previous or following month and year.

 Previous Months and Years